Best Mattress for Arthritis: Reviews and Buyer’s Guide

 Sleeping on your stomach is the unhealthiest way to catch some shut-eye due to the stress it puts on your spine.
 When you sleep on your stomach, your center of gravity shifts to your torso; this causes your midsection to sink into the mattress and your spine to arch unnaturally.
 Over time, this can lead to chronic lower back pain.
 To prevent recurring pains later on down the line, we recommend switching up your sleep style; however, if you must sleep on your stomach, choose a firm mattress.

-Side sleepers need a mattress that’ll cushion their shoulders and hips— because of this, they should sleep most comfortably on medium and soft mattresses.
+Side sleepers need a mattress that’ll cushion their shoulders and hips— because of this, they should sleep on medium and soft mattresses.
 Usually, firmer beds fail to offer adequate pressure relief for this sleeping position.

 Arthritis pain can occur throughout your body, so take a moment to consider where your frequent pains are located.
 If you’re commonly plagued with back pain, you should look for a mattress that puts more of an emphasis on spinal support and nurturing your body’s natural curvature— such as the AS3 or the Avocado.